you are here > shortbios.html

 Executive Director: The Constructivist Consortium

 Gary was Senior Editor for District Administration Magazine, Editor of The Pulse: Education's Place for Debate and Editor of ISTE’s Logo Exchange.
-He is a frequent conference presenter, workshop leader and keynote speaker at conferences across the USA, Canada, China, Spain, Australia, New Zealand, Qatar, Brazil, Mexico, India, Switzerland, France, Bermuda, Costa Rica, South Africa, The Slovak Republic and Venezuela.
+He is a frequent conference presenter, workshop leader and keynote speaker at conferences across the USA, Canada, China, Spain, Australia, New Zealand, Qatar, Brazil, Mexico, India, Switzerland, France, Bermuda, Costa Rica, Peru, South Korea, South Africa, The Slovak Republic and Venezuela.
 Dr. Stager is an Associate of Thornburg Center and worked with Seymour Papert to create the Constructionist Learning Laboratory at the Maine Youth Center.
-Gary’s work with incarcerated youth in Maine was the subject of the PhD. dissertation from the University of Melbourne.
+Gary’s work with incarcerated youth in Maine was the subject of his PhD. dissertation from the University of Melbourne.
 Dr. Stager is also a collaborator in the MIT Media Lab's Future of Learning Group and the Executive Director of The Constructivist Consortium.

 Gary has a degree in elementary education and once studied to be a jazz musician.
 He has worked with public schools, private schools, gifted students, at-risk learners and homeschooling communities, Dr. Stager’s corporate clients have included: Disney, Microsoft, LEGO, Apple Computer, Compaq, Tom Snyder Productions, Universal Studios, Toshiba, Logo Computer Systems, Inc. and Claris.
-Converge Magazine named Gary Stager a “shaper of our future and inventor of our destiny.”
-He was a finalist for best columnist in the 2006 Association of Education Publishers Distinguished Achievement Awards.
-Dr. Stager was a keynote speaker at the 2009 National Educational Computing Conference before an audience of more than 4,000 educators.
+He was a finalist for best columnist in the 2006 Association of Education Publishers Distinguished Achievement Awards

 Home | Search |Articles | iMovie | Bookstore | Bio | Booking Gary